ska-sa/katsdpmodels/doc/user/formats.rst

 model_format
     Indicates how the model is encoded in the file, and is specific to each model type.
-This value also serves as a major version number: if backwards-incompatible changes are made, a new ``model_format`` must be used.
+If backwards-incompatible changes are made to the format, a new ``model_format`` must be used.
+On the other hand, an existing format may be extended with new datasets, attributes, etc. while maintaining backwards compatibility.

-    There is no minor version numbering; just add new datasets, attributes etc.
+model_version
+    Simple integer version of the model for a particular configuration, incremented only when semantic content changes to the model occur.
+Thus, ``model_format`` may be updated without changing this version, provided that the new parameters describe the same model.

 model_target (optional)
-    Human-readable string describing the target of the model.
+    Human-readable string describing the applicable targets and / or configurations of the model.
 Note that because models may be shared (e.g., multiple receptors may have the same SEFD model), this might be more general than the target the user requested.

 model_comment (optional)
     Human-readable string which may describe the provenance of the model or